wa-img

 Why is Halal Certification Important in Saudi Arabia?

-• Compliance with SFDA and GSO Halal standards
+• HALAL Services in Saudi Arabia compliance with SFDA and GSO Halal standards

 • Local production, import, and export are required